H.R. 3049: Tenants’ Right to Organize Act

 Public Housing Agencies

-PHAs must recognize legitimate tenant organizations, consider their concerns, solicit feedback on annual PHA plans, seek resident advisory board appointments from tenant organizations, provide accessible meeting space on request, and meet the 60-day and 30-day response deadlines.
+PHAs would have to recognize legitimate tenant organizations, consider their concerns, solicit feedback on annual PHA plans, seek resident advisory board appointments from tenant organizations, provide accessible meeting space on request, and meet the 60-day and 30-day written response deadlines.

 Owners of Section 8 voucher and covered LIHTC properties

-Owners would have to recognize tenant organizations, avoid interfering with organizers, allow protected activities without prior permission, and provide community rooms or other spaces on request, though they may charge a reasonable, customary, and usual fee.
+Owners would have to recognize tenant organizations, avoid interfering with organizers, allow protected activities without requiring prior permission, and provide community rooms or other meeting space on request — though they may charge a reasonable, customary fee for use of those facilities.

 State housing credit agencies

-These agencies would have new annual notice duties for LIHTC tenants and would need to amend standard leases or include a written affirmation of organizing rights in compliance evaluations for applicable projects.
+These agencies would have new annual notice duties for LIHTC renters and would need to either amend standard leases or include a written affirmation of organizing rights in compliance evaluations for applicable projects.

 HUD and Treasury officials

-The Assistant Secretary for Public and Indian Housing and the Secretary of the Treasury would have to stand up an enforcement protocol within 1 year of enactment, track complaints, and HUD would have to send quarterly reports to the Senate Banking Committee and the House Financial Services Committee.
+The Assistant Secretary for Public and Indian Housing and the Secretary of the Treasury would have to stand up an enforcement protocol within 1 year of enactment, track complaints, and submit quarterly reports to the Senate Banking Committee and the House Financial Services Committee.

 Cost & Funding

-- —The bill requires an interagency agreement with the Corporation for National and Community Service for not less than $1,000,000 for the first fiscal year.
+- The bill requires an interagency agreement with the Corporation for National and Community Service for not less than $1,000,000 in the first fiscal year.

 HR3049 Legislative Journey